bradmeyn/bradmeyn/README.md

 ## Summary

-I'm a fullstack software developer from Newcastle Australia.
+I'm a fullstack software developer from Newcastle, Australia.
 I predominatly build applications using Javascript and React.

 ## Qualifications